post

 • Kek Lok Si Temple – I must confess I didn’t walk up all of the 200 steps in this temple, preferring to take the small funicular train to the top (cost is 6 Ringets up and down, CD$2.25).
 There are still plenty of steps for me to tackle in the hot and humid weather!
 The huge bronze statue at the top is very impressive, and the Seven Tiered Pagoda is beautifully sited on the hillside.
 On the way down, there is an old Buddhist monk being helped to the main worship room, which contains a big golden buddha statue.
 The temples and courtyards are all decorated with Chinese lanterns for the Lunar New Year, which is being celebrated right now.

 • Penang Hill – Cheah drops me off at the bottom of the funicular tram, where I get in line to purchase a ticket.
 The line for the regular tickets (30 Ringets) seems to go on forever, so I decide to pay 60 Ringets (CD$22) to get an Advanced Boarding pass.
-With this pass, I get to bypass the huge lines (saving about an hour), have a quiet area to wait and have priority boarding on the trains, so I am seated before the throngs push and shove their way onto the train.
+With this pass, I get to bypass the huge lines (saving about an hour), have a quiet area to wait for the train, and have priority boarding, so I am seated before the throngs push and shove their way onboard.
 Penang Hill is 2,750 feet above sea level, and has temples, restaurants, a museum, some residences, and even a police station located on top.
 Since the weather is clear, the views of the city of Georgetown and Malacca Strait are spectacular.

 My driver: Cheah TH